MAS6370 Algebraic Topology I

 40 lectures, no tutorials

 Short weekly tests in lectures (worth 20 percent), and one formal 2.5 hour written examination (worth 80 percent).
-The exam will have four questions and the format will be "answer all questions".
+The exam will have five questions and the format will be "answer four of the five questions".

 Intuitive topology by pictures.
 Motivation for considering high-dimensional examples that cannot be visualised.
 Some obvious statements that are hard to prove.
 Translating problems into algebra.
 2. Reminder on metric spaces.